If you are searching for an answer to the question ‘How do I know if I need a party wall agreement?’ then the short answer is that you probably do.

 But what is a party wall agreement?

-Essentially, any building work that takes place on your property that may affect a shared wall with a neighbour will need to have a party wall agreement in place.
+Essentially, any building work that takes place on your property that may affect a shared wall with a neighbour will need to have an agreement in place.

 The party wall is the wall that you share with neighbours so terrace and semi-detached properties will have a shared wall.

-Also, a garden wall that runs along a shared boundary may also be considered to be a party wall.
+Also, a garden wall that runs along a shared boundary may also be considered to be one.

 It’s worth bearing in mind that the Party Wall Act applies to any work carried out directly to a structure or party wall but this also includes a floor between properties.